Gissio/radlab/README.md

 ## Overview

-**Rad Lab** is a Monte-Carlo simulation toolkit for modeling the performance of **Geiger–Müller tubes** and **scintillation detectors**.
+**Rad Lab** is a Monte-Carlo simulation toolkit for modeling the performance of **Geiger–Müller tubes**.
 Built on top of Geant4 and Calzone, it provides an easy-to-use, reproducible, and extensible environment for detector simulation and design.

 With Rad Lab, you can: